ktaylor63/southeast/site/content/our-services/eagle-technical-assistance.md

 Oct 1 - May 15 are the general nesting season dates used for guidance in the southeast.
 Eagles may nest before Oct 1 or after May 15.
 All technical assistance guidance applies to nesting eagles including adults, eggs or young, whenever they are present for breeding purposes, which may be before Oct 1 or after May 15 each season.
 For nesting dates for your state contact your local field station.

-## Construction or Development Activities
+## Construction or development activities

 If your project involves any of the following activities:

 - Building construction, 1 or 2 story, with a project footprint of ½ acre or less.
 - Construction of roads, trails, canals, power lines, and other linear utilities.
 - Agriculture or aquaculture – new or expanded operations.
 - Alteration of shorelines or wetlands.
 - Installation of docks or moorings.
 - Water impoundment.

 <form id="construction-or-development">
   <fieldset>